-The 1st concussion consensus statement was published after the 2001 International Concussion in Sport group met in Vienna, and one of their findings was that neuropsychological testing was the cornerstone of concussion management.
+The first concussion consensus statement was published after the International Concussion in Sport group met in Vienna in 2001, and one of their findings was that neuropsychological testing was the cornerstone of concussion management.

 (The Concussion in Sport group is an international panel of the leading researchers in the field of concussions.
 They have released 5 statements since 2001 that amalgamate the latest research and best practice recommendations.)

-Since 2001 there has been proliforation of baseline testing methods from the various versions of the SCAT put forward by the Concussion in Sport group, to various pen and paper tests, and computerized tests.
-The one common goal is that they were put into place to create objective data to be utilized for post-concussion comparisons to help in management and recovery.
+Since 2001 there has been a proliferation of baseline concussion testing methods, from the different versions of the SCAT put forward by the Concussion in Sport group, various pen and paper tests, and computerized tests.
+They were put into place to create objective data to be utilized for post-concussion comparisons to help in management and recovery.

 As a physiotherapist, baseline concussion testing serves three key functions in my practice:

-Several studies over the past three to four years have shown that even with proper medical clearance, current research does show that within the first year of return to play after concussion injury, athletes have a 2-4 times increase risk in developing musculoskeletal injuries.
+Several studies over the past three to four years have shown that even with proper medical clearance, within the first year of return to play after concussion injury, athletes have a 2-4 times increased risk of developing musculoskeletal injuries.

-Studies evaluating professional soccer, Australian football, as well as collegiate Sports such as football, basketball, soccer and lacrosse all noted this evidence with a peak musculoskeletal injury levels within the first 3 months after return to play.
-This trend has been seen up to one year after return-to-play was also seen up to 2 years post injury in a military specific study.
+Studies evaluating professional soccer and Australian football players, as well as collegiate football, basketball, soccer and lacrosse players all noted this evidence with peak musculoskeletal injury levels within the first 3 months after return to play.
+This trend has been seen up to one year after return-to-play and was also seen up to 2 years post injury in a military specific study.

-Various researchers have postulated theories for this increase musculoskeletal injury risk such as:
+Various researchers have postulated theories for this increased musculoskeletal injury risk such as:

 - decreased cardiovascular fitness

 - delayed reaction times